crajcan/the_rust_programming_language/notes.md

 - for each _value_ in rust, there is one _variable_ that is its _owner_.
 - When the _owner_ goes out of scope, the _value_ is dropped.

-A string literal hardcoded into the program, immutable:
+We can define an immutable string literal hardcoded into the program binary:

 ```
 let s = "hello";
 ```

+However, the compiler will instantiate `s` as a `&str` since a string literal cannot be held on the stack.
+String literals cannot be held on the stack because valid values of the type can be created dynamically, and may have an arbitrary size.
+In this case, we would know the size, but the compiler cannot make exceptions for only some values of the type.

 ### String
 - growable and heap allocated.
-The location, length, and capacity are stored on the stack.
+- The location, length, and capacity are stored on the stack.

 Create from a string literal: